Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid: Supplementary Note 2: Additional DMRG Data

-The multiple-hole doping allows us to analyze the pairing-pairing correlation function which is consistent with an exponential decay at long distances for $\delta\approx0.04$, as shown in Fig~\ref{fig:figS2}.
+where $i_0$ and $j_0$ denote two lattice sites on the NN bond $r_0$.
+Similarly, we define three odd-parity pairing functions as

+In practice, we set $i_0$ and $j_0$ being the reference bond at $x\sim{}L_x/4$ to minimize the boundary effect.
+We study the above-mentioned pair–pair correlation functions on the $x$-, $y$-, and $z$-type bonds for $\delta\approx0.04$ and as shown in Fig.~\ref{fig:figS2}, we find that all of them exhibit exponential decays,

+The correlation lengths $\chi_a$ for different pairing types are summarized in Fig.~\ref{fig:figS2}.
 This observation suggests the absence of superconductivity in the weak doping limit.

-\subsubsection{Real-time dynamics}
+\subsection{Real-time dynamics}

-At each intermediate step of the real-time evolution, one needs to truncate the MPO-evolved MPS.
+The real-time dynamics is performed by the standard MPO-evolution algorithm~\cite{Zaletel2015}.
+A small time step d$t=0.01[K]^{-1}$ has been used and At each intermediate step of the real-time evolution, one needs to truncate the MPO-evolved MPS.
 In order to estimate the accuracy of the final MPS, we introduce the accumulated truncation error defined by

 where $\epsilon_{j}(D)$ is the sum of the discarded squared singular values at the $j$-th bond.
 Meanwhile, we also track the growth of entanglement entropy (EE) of the evolved MPS.
-As shown in Fig.~\ref{fig:eete}, the truncation errors are close to zero when $t<3$ and are always less than $10^{-5}$ during the whole evolution period.
+As shown in Fig.~\ref{fig:eete}, the truncation errors are close to zero when $t<3$ and are always less than $10^{-5}$ during the whole evolution period of $5[K]^{-1}$.
 Note that EE displays a jump at $t=0$ because we introduce a magnon-like excitation at the boundary.
 Then, the EE gradually increases until it saturates to a plateau value.

-\subsection{Supplementary Note 3: Parton mean-field theory}
+\section{Supplementary Note 3: Parton mean-field theory}

 In this section, we provide a detailed description of the parton mean-field theory defined in Eq.~(4) of the main text.
 We summarize the main results as follows: We decouple the $t$-$K$-$\varGamma$ model in the FM phase into separate hole and spin parts, using a mean-field theory.
 The hole part $\mathcal{H}_{\rm h}$ can be effectively described by $\mathcal{H}_{\rm h}$ in Eq.~\eqref{eq:Hh}.
 For the spin part, the ground-state energy corrected by the zero-point quantum fluctuation is $E_s$ in Eq.~\eqref{eq:Es2}, which leads to a quantum order-by-disorder phenomenon for $\varGamma=0$.
 The corresponding magnon excitations can be effectively described by a spin-wave theory with Hamiltonian $\mathcal{H}_{\rm s}\approx{}H^{(2)}_s+\delta H^{(2)}_s$, as defined in Eqs.~\eqref{eq:Hs2} and \eqref{eq:Hs24}, respectively.